-Driving Chip Select (\overline{S}) High after the 8-bit instruction byte has been received by the device, but before the whole of the 8-bit Electronic Signature has been transmitted for the first time (as shown in Figure 18), still insures that the device is taken out of the Deep Power-down mode, but incurs a delay (t{RES}) before the device is put in Standby mode.
-Chip Select (\overline{S}) must remain High for at least $t{RES}(max)$, as specified in Table 14.
+Driving Chip Select $(\overline{S})$ High after the 8-bit instruction byte has been received by the device, but before the whole of the 8-bit Electronic Signature has been transmitted for the first time (as shown in Figure 19), still insures that the device is put into Stand-by Power mode.
+If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
+If the device was previously in the Deep Powerdown mode, though, the transition to the Stand-by Power mode is delayed by $t{RES1}$ , and Chip Select ( $\overline{S}$ ) must remain High for at least $t{RES1}(max)$ , as specified in Table 13.
+Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.

-POWER-UP, POWER-DOWN AND DELIVERY STATE
+POWER-UP AND POWER-DOWN